-Businesses, nonprofits, and government agencies are increasingly relying on data to drive decision-making, increase productivity and profitability.
+Businesses, nonprofits, and government agencies are increasingly relying on data to drive decision-making and increase productivity and profitability.
 This graduate program is designed for working professionals like you to help advance your career.
-This program is one year with flexible, convenient blended education approach.
+This program is one year with a flexible, convenient blended education approach.
 You will spend four weekends in on-campus residences and do the remaining coursework online.

 The program focuses on a problem-solving approach to information management, using real-life experiences, case materials, and simulations taught by outstanding faculty and industry experts.
 If you are curious, passionate about innovation, and like solving problems, a Master of Information Systems will enhance your existing experience, help you achieve your goals, and advance your career.

-The field of information systems management is continuing to grow as demand for professionals who can implement and upgrade computer systems are vital to the economy.
+The field of information systems management is continuing to grow as demand for professionals who can implement and upgrade computer systems become more vital to the economy.
 This master’s program prepares you for careers that require knowledge in systems analysis, business systems designs, and information technology management.

 Our alumni work at:

 - Reynolds and Reynolds

 - Tata Consultant